pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 #### 5.5.2 Requirements

-The following **shall** be addressed during regulatory and ethics documentation
+The following **SHALL** be addressed during regulatory and ethics documentation
 preparation:

 **Ethics Documentation:**